NikolaySuslov/SandboxAssetServer/docs/api.md

 	comparison_operator ::= "equal" | "notEqual" | "greaterThan" | "greaterEqual"
 		| "lessThan" | "lessEqual" | "like" ;

+If a comparison operator is not specified, the default operator is `equal`, and criteria with invalid operators are discarded.
+Additional `ignored` text can be added if you need to make the query argument name unique, as required by the query string standard.

 So for example, if you wanted all JPEG assets from a particular user, you could query it like so (except URL-encoded):

 	GET /assets/by-meta/all-of?type!equal=image/jpeg&user_name=user

-Notice that the second criterion does not specify an operator, because it is optional.
-When omitted, the operator is assumed to be `equal`.

 You can also search for assets that match at least one criterion instead of all of them by using the `any-of` endpoint:

 	GET /assets/by-meta/any-of?type!equal!0=image/jpeg&type!equal!1=image/png

 This query will return any JPEG or PNG assets.
-Notice that since I'm querying the same piece of metadata twice with the same operator, I need to add a garbage identifier to make the query arguments unique, as required by RFC3986.

 * `GET` - Returns a JSON object containing the input query (`query`), and the matching assets (`matches`) as an object.
 This object is of identical structure to that returned by the `by-user` endpoint.